 Saddle stitched booklets are quite versatile.
-They can be created in portrait or landscape orientation, and even square.
+They can be created in portrait, landscape, and square orientations.
 They can be small like a pocket guide or large like a road atlas.
 They accommodate crossover images spanning 2 pages with ease.
 Saddle stitched booklets can also be easily 3-hole drilled for inserting into 3-ring binders.

 Self-Cover vs. Plus-Cover

 Saddle stitched booklets can be “self-cover” which means all pages are printed on the same weight and type of paper.
 “Plus-cover” indicates the cover will be on a different stock, typically heavier than the body pages of the booklet.
 Examples: If you have a booklet with 36 total pages and you don’t want the cover to be heavier, you tell your printer it is “36 pages self-cover.”
 If you want the cover pages to be heavier than the body or on a different stock, tell the printer the document is “32 pages plus-cover.”

 The following will be discussing Printer’s signatures.
 If you’re not familiar with them, please check out our blog, What Are Printer’s Signatures?

 Shown here is a precision 8-pocket Müller-Martini Saddle Stitcher at Premier Print Group.
 This fully automated binder can gather, stitch and trim up to a 96 page plus cover booklet at a size of 8.5” x 11”.
 It is equipped with signature recognition cameras, a feature that ensures signatures are in the correct position and none are missing or duplicated.

 The Saddle Stitching Process